Top four picnic spots in Johannesburg

 1. Walter Sisulu National Botanical Garden

 Situated in Little Falls, the Walter Sisulu National Botanical Garden really is one of Jo'burg’s gems.
-The minute you walk through you gate you are completely transported into a beautifully relaxing environment.
+The minute you walk through the gate you are completely transported into a beautifully relaxing environment.
 With green grass and open or private areas, you will find the perfect picnic spot.

 For nature and animal lovers, take a stroll around the gardens and make your way to the waterfall.
 There is a breeding pair of Verreaux's eagles nesting along the cliff near the waterfall.
 There are also over 220 species of birds flying around the gardens.
 Keep a watch out for small reptiles and small mammals wandering around.
 You will probably only see these if you hike up to the top of the mountain, although you often find tortoises munching on the green grass in the picnic areas.